Peter Mallett: Later life

 Between 1981 and 1986, he was managing director of Inter-Church Travel, an organisation that arranged pilgrimages, and religious and cultural journeys.
 In 1982, he became a Canon of the Diocese of Europe and retired form that position in 1996.

 He maintained ties with the British Army through being Honorary Chaplain to a number of Regimental Associations: the Royal Regiment of Artillery, the Royal Tank Regiment and the Princess of Wales's Royal Regiment.

 He died in Yalding, Kent on 5 June 1996.

 Personal life

 In 1958, he married Joan Bremer.
 Together they had one son and two daughters.
+Mrs Mallett died on 3 May 2025.

 Honours and decorations

 On 30 August 1957, Mallett was Mentioned in Despatches 'in recognition of gallant and distinguished conduct in operations in Malaya during the period ending on that date'.

 On 20 July 1973, he was appointed Honorary Chaplain to the Queen (QHC).
 In April 1976, he was appointed Officer of the Venerable Order of Saint John (OStJ).
-In the 1978 Queen's Birthday Honours, he was appointed Companion of the Order of the Bath (CB).
+In the 1978 Birthday Honours, he was appointed Companion of the Order of the Bath (CB).